JosefinE7/MS3_book_club/README.md

 * As the page grows in users, the I want to provide the admin with a way to attach affiliate links to the books, for the purpose of making money on each click to Amazon/ other purchasing websites.

+- I was originally trying to include the book cover of every book in the image element next to each book, however trying this out I realised that I did not have enough time to implement this properly and I faced the possibility of users adding images in all different sizes and messing with the layout of the site.
+I ultimately decided against including the book covers but I hope to implement this in the future.
 ## Technologies used

 The technologies used when creating this website is as follows: